-Adam recently helped secure a major victory for one of Irwin IP’s clients on summary judgment.
+- Helped secure a major victory for one of Irwin IP’s clients on summary judgment.
 At issue was whether an agreement adequately transferred ownership of intellectual property to Irwin IP’s client.
 In granting Irwin IP’s motion, Judge Gettleman of the United States District Court for the Northern District of Illinois held that the agreement was unambiguous and that the plain language of the agreement clearly supported Irwin IP’s position.
-Adam's role was crucial in drafting the summary judgment briefs.
+Adam’s role was crucial in drafting the summary judgment briefs;

 MEMBERSHIPS & AFFILIATIONS

 Chair, Intellectual Property Law Committee, Chicago Bar Association

 Member, Lawyers for the Creative Arts Associates Board

 Presentation, Copyright Law for Photographers (November 2019 and prior)